Originally published on The Hill.

 Without this critical funding, the maintenance backlog will likely continue to grow and eventually cost even more to address.
 But more than just dollars and cents, there is also the issue of common sense: the backlog of infrastructure projects at our national parks limits access and impairs visitor experiences and recreation opportunities.

-Public lands and waters managed by federal agencies cover nearly one-third of the nation’s surface and host more than one billion visits annually.
+Public lands and waters managed by federal agencies cover nearly one-third of the nation’s surface and host more than 700 million visits annually.
 And outdoor recreation is the number one driver of economic activity on those federal lands and every dollar invested in the National Park Service subsequently returns $10 to the U.S. economy.

 Under this proposed bill, the National Park Restoration Fund would provide mandatory funding for the high-priority deferred maintenance needs that support critical infrastructure, visitor services and revenue streams at our National Parks.